mtlynch/mtlynch.io/content/retrospectives/2022/08/index.md

 ## My redesign regret blog post

+### What were the results?

+podcast appearance

+Plausible stats

+It had 157k unique readers in its first week.
+The only article I've ever written that's attracted more attention was, ["Why I Quit Google to Work for Myself,"](/why-i-quit-google/) which had 389k readers.

+### Why didn't you name and shame the agency?

+Mainly because that wasn't the goal of the post.
+I think if my takeaway from the experience was just that WebAgency was evil and everything was their fault, then there's nothing useful to learn except to avoid that particular agency.
+I think the more useful lessons are what a client can do to protect themselves regardless of the agency.

+Last, I didn't think naming the agency would do anything useful.
+In theory, if I name the agency, it protects other clients who might otherwise hire them.
+But what are the odds of a prospective client of this particular agency finding my blog post?
+The more likely outcomes are people harassing the agency or the agency feeling compelled to respond and then there's a whole back-and-forth

+One of the common

+### Is it worth writing blog posts like this?

+One of the things I struggle with is whether I can justify time I spend blogging when TinyPilot is still struggling.
+I don't think people directly buy it

+Visits to TinyPilot

+There wasn't a noticeable jump in sales.
+Sales were high for a few days after, but they were still within the noise of TinyPilot's usual sales.

+I think it's good for TinyPilot long-term, though, as most of the readers had probably never heard of TinyPilot and maybe weren't even aware that products like it exist.

 ## Less tweeting, more blogging

-Last month, Josh Pitzalis asked me on Twitter about something I'd written about programmatic SEO for local content.
+Last month on Twitter, Josh Pitzalis asked me about something I'd written about programmatic SEO for local content.

 {{<tweet user="joshpitzalis" id="1543083914071519232">}}

-I knew I _had_ done programmatic SEO to generate pages for my local comedy site, WanderJest, but I didn't remember ever writing about it.
+I knew I'd used programmatic SEO to generate pages for my local comedy site, but I couldn't figure out what writing he was talking about.
+I vaguely remembered writing something, but I couldn't find anything in my blog.

-I searched my blog and couldn't find anything I'd written about generating city-specific pages for WanderJest.
-But then Josh ended up finding the thing he'd remembered reading: a Twitter thread I'd completely forgotten that I wrote:
+But then Josh ended up finding the thing he'd remembered reading: a Twitter thread I'd completely forgotten:

 {{<tweet user="deliberatecoder" id="1411709346845650944">}}

-Ever since that exchange, I've been thinking about how I can keep more of my writing on my blog rather than on other platforms.
-Twitter is especially bad because it's so ephemeral.
-I forget what I post there, and it's difficult to find things there.
+Ever since that exchange, I've been thinking about how I can write more on my blog and less on other platforms.
+Twitter is an especially bad medium for preserving knowledge because it's ephemeral by design.
+I forget what I post there, and searching my post history is slow and tedious.

 When I started blogging, it was because I'd run into situations that took me a long time to figure out, so I wanted to save other people the trouble.
-My early blog posts are mainly tutorials.

-Over time, I found that readers responded more to things that were a little less.
-For example, GreenPiThumb was about the story of how my friend and I made a plant watering robot and not a walkthrough of our code.
+My early posts are almost all tutorials.
+Over time, I found that readers responded more to the story of me figuring something out than the solution itself.
+For example, [GreenPiThumb](/greenpithumb/) was one of my first popular posts, and it was because I told it as a story rather than a tutorial.

-## Topic 3
+As I've started focusing on the story behind the solution, I'm once again left with the problem of not having a good place to share solutions to things I found challenging.
+So I'm experimenting with posts that aren't meant to attract wide readership but are just a place for me to share useful knowledge.
+My first try was an article I published last week called, ["Back Up Encrypted ZFS Data without Unlocking It."](/zfs-encrypted-backups/)

+Though I'm trying to keep more content on my blog, I think some things are a better fit for Twitter.
+For the past two weeks, I've been trying to figure out why PicoShare keeps crashing on systems with low RAW, and I've been tweeting my progress.

+{{<tweet user="deliberatecoder" id="1552438652537835521">}}

+People seem to enjoy the thread, and I received lots of great advice that helped me identify issues much more quickly than if I'd been doing it by myself.
+And I think that's the ideal kind of content for Twitter because I'm sharing live progress and not a finished result.
+I'd still like to do a writeup of the thread on my blog summarizing what I've learned in a more concise format.

+## Will reducing price increase volume?

+The non-PoE version outsells the PoE version 2:1.
+We'll see what effect this has on sales.

 ## Side projects